eclipse-pass/main/.github/ISSUE_TEMPLATE/standard-issue.md

 # Why?

-Why we are doing this work (the value this gives to the user - whether an end-user, the development team, other institutions, etc.)
+Why should this work be done (the value this provides to end users or other project participants)

 # How?